pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sections_demo_1`

-This code demonstrates how to implement a user interface with interactive sections using the Arcade library in Python.
-Each section of the screen is represented by a `ScreenPart` class, which contains its own logic for handling events like mouse input, updating a box sprite inside it, and displaying information.
-The code shows how to track mouse interactions within each section, select a section when the mouse enters it, drag and release a box within the section, and distinguish between sections independently.
-The concept of object-oriented programming is utilized to encapsulate behavior within each section, allowing for modular and reusable code.
+The python code demonstrates how to create and manage sections of a screen using the Arcade library.
+It creates a window which is divided into two sections (left and right).
+Each section is designated with a certain color and action.
+The "Box" class represents an object in each section.
+The "ScreenPart" class represents a section of the screen, it can handle its own events (such as mouse clicking, dragging, entering, and leaving).
+It also updates and draws the section and the box object in it.
+The "GameView" class manages the view of the game -- it initializes the game window, divides the window into 2 sections, and draws a line separating these sections.
+The code shows the encapsulation of game logic within individual classes, and how each class handles its events independently, making the code modular and easy to maintain.

 sections_demo_2.py
 ------------------